-The National and Labour party leaders campaigning in Auckland on Saturday, a day after Helen Clark announced the election would be held on 8 November.
+The National and Labour party leaders campaigned in Auckland on Saturday, a day after Helen Clark announced the election would be held on 8 November.

 National leader John Key was at the Otara Markets while Helen Clark was in her Mt Albert electorate.